Boolean-Operator/resource-locator/README.md

-# Life Coach - Case Manager Platform
+# Resource Locator - A Subsection of the Case Manager Platform

 The Social and Clinical Case Manager platform is an innovative hybrid platform turning health IT toward a holistic patient-client approach.The case manager platform is built to assist clinical and social services case managers with care providers directives g and coordinating client interactions to drive better client and patient outcomes.